nitrictech/docs/docs/reference/nodejs/v0/api/api-route-patch.md

 ---
 title: Node.js - api.route.patch()
-description: Register a handler for HTTP PATCH requests to the route.
+description: Reference for Nitric's Node.js library - Register a handler for HTTP PATCH requests to the route.
 ---

 Register a handler for HTTP PATCH requests to the route.